Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 structured as **xrt_driver** and are instantiated by xrt-mgmt (or xrt-user under development) based on the metadata associated with the hardware.
 The metadata is in the form of a device tree as mentioned before.
-Each xrt_driver statically defines a subsystem node array by using node name or a string in its ``.endpoints`` property.
+Each xrt_driver statically defines a subsystem node array by using a node name or a string in its ``.endpoints`` property.
 And this array is eventually translated to IOMEM resources in the instantiated **xrt_device**.